cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

 ## For an extraction site

-Shown is a cell type population for an extraction site.
+Shown is a cell type population for an extraction site, taken from a Dataset and Extraction Site Cell Type Population (DESpop).
 All mesh-based collisions are listed in the `all_collisions` field.
 The corresponding corridor is described and linked in the `corridor` field.
 The `summaries` key contains the cell type population.

 ```json
 "rui_location": {